storesafe/cordova-sqlite-storage-starter-app/README.md

-# Cordova sqlite bootstrap test app
+# Cordova sqlite test app

-Template to demonstrate reproducible issues with Cordova sqlite plugin.
+Template to demonstrate reproducible issues with Cordova sqlite plugin (using JQuery and Bootstrap 3).
 May be used as a starter project.

 **AUTHOR:** [@brodybits (Christopher J. Brody aka Chris Brody)](https://github.com/brodybits)